Anarchism in the Netherlands: Forerunners

 Anarchism in the Netherlands was initially referred to as communist-anarchisme, then as sociaal-anarchisme, revolutionair-socialisme and anarcho-syndicalisme.

 People of the Christian and Jewish faith who brought Christianity and Judaism into connection with socialist and anarchist ideas, especially pastors and preachers, were generally given the name rode Dominee ("red pastor").
 They preached "freedom of thought" and a "modern" theology.
 In the province of Friesland, for example, there were seventeen "socialist pastors" around 1932, fourteen of whom were members of the Social Democratic Workers' Party (Sociaal-Demokratische Arbeiderspartij, SDAP).
 The "red pastors" did a lot to bridge the gap between Christian and Jewish beliefs, the labor movement, and anarchism.

 One of the pioneers of socialism and anarchism in the Netherlands was the Christian socialist Leendert de Baan, a pastor and advocate of conscientious objection.
 Politically he was a supporter of the Bond van Christian Socialists.
 The religious socialist and pastor Henri Wilhelm Philippus Elize van den Bergh van Eysinga, active in the Socialist Verbond.
 He propagated a "revolutionary socialism" (revolutionair-socialisme) and communism.
 Johannes Antonius Hendrikus van den Brink, a priest, the first socialist member of the Limburg parish council, member of the SDAP and socialist since 1904.
 He was criticized as a "renegade priest" (afvallige priester).
 In lectures he espoused socialist propaganda and saw church and worship as a danger to humanity and social progress.
 From 1910 he gave readings for the freethinkers association De Dageraad.
-The spokesman for the "red pastors" in the Dutch province of Friesland, Jan Anthonie Bruins Jr., came to socialism through F.D.
-Nieuwenhuis.
+The spokesman for the "red pastors" in the Dutch province of Friesland, Jan Anthonie Bruins Jr., came to socialism through Ferdinand Domela Nieuwenhuis.
 He was the founder of the Christian-socialist weekly De Blijde Wereld.
 Among other things, he was active in the "Arbeiter-Jugend" and the Nederlandsche Vereeniging tot Afschaffing van Alcoholhoudende Dranken ("Dutch Association for the Abolition of Spirits").
 The "red dominee" Frederik Willem Nicolaas Hugenholtz expressed criticism of capitalism.
 He wanted to found an arbeiderskerk (literally: "workers' church"), but had difficulties with the population who wanted to dismiss him as pastor.
 In 1899 he became a propagandist for the Social Democratic Workers' Party.
 Jan Lambertus Faber, also a "red pastor", was a member of the House of Representatives for the SDAP.
 As a pacifist and member of the Christian anti-militarist association Kerk en Vrede ("Church and Peace"), he had a large following among socialist workers.